rfresh2/ZenithProxy/README.md

   * `accountOwnerRoleId` -> a discord role ID that allows managing sensitive configuration like the whitelist
   * `chatRelay.channelId` -> The channel ID where the MC server chat relay will be sent and received from.

+### ViaVersion

+[ViaVersion](https://github.com/ViaVersion/ViaVersion) is a software library that allows clients with differing Minecraft versions to connect to servers.

+The conversion is not perfect, so expect issues.
+For example, a 1.12.2 client cannot view or explore the increased world heights introduced in 1.18

+ZenithProxy has ViaVersion built-in, but it must be manually configured in the `config.json`:
+* `viaversion.enabled` -> set to `true` to use ZenithProxy's ViaVersion
+* `viaversion.protocolVersion` -> the [MC protocol version](https://wiki.vg/Protocol_version_numbers#Versions_after_the_Netty_rewrite) of the server you are connecting to.

+**Do not enable ViaVersion if the server already has ViaVersion installed (e.g. 2b2t).**
+**Certain Anti-Cheats will behave significantly different if ViaVersion is on the server vs the client (ZenithProxy).**

+You must use the `git` or `java` release channels to use ZenithProxy's ViaVersion.
+Further compatibility testing will be completed at a later time.

 ## Run

 * `./launch.sh` (Linux) or `.\launch.bat` (Windows)